Self-Adversarial Disentangling for Specific Domain Adaptation: Methodology

-By jointly minimizing the domainness-invariant loss $\mathcal{L}_{inv}$ and the domainness-specific loss $\mathcal{L}_{spf}$ in two inverse directions, SAR can fully learn the domainness-invariant features which capture the generalizations across different domainness, thus narrowing the intra-domain gap.
+By jointly minimizing the domainness-invariant loss $\mathcal{L}_{inv}$ and the domainness-specific loss $\mathcal{L}_{spf}$ in two inverse directions, our SAD framework works in an disentangling sense by disentangling the latent feature into domainness-specific feature $z_{inv}$ and domainness-invariant feature $z_{inv}$.
+Therefore, SAR can fully learn the domainness-invariant features in an adversarial manner, which capture the generalizations across different domainness, thus narrowing the intra-domain gap.

-\textbf{Remark 1:} \textit{Whether the parameters of $E_{spf}$ and $E_{inv}$ are shared or not.} $E_{spf}$ and $E_{inv}$ are two encoders that use the same architecture but do not share the weights, because they are penalized by different loss functions.
-The former is penalized by $L_{spf}$, and the latter is under the guidance of $L_{inv}$, $L_{adv}$ (adversarial loss, Eq. \eqref{eq:ladv}) and $L_{task}$ (task loss, Eq. \eqref{eq:10}).
+\textbf{Remark 1:} \textit{Whether the parameters of $E_{spf}$ and $E_{inv}$ are shared or not.} $E_{spf}$ and $E_{inv}$ are two encoders that use the same architecture but do not share the weights as they are penalized by different loss functions.
+The former is penalized by $L_{spf}$, and the latter is under the guidance of $L_{inv}$, $L_{adv}$ (adversarial loss, Eq. \eqref{eq:ladv}) and $L_{task}$ (task loss, Eq. \eqref{eq:task}).

-\textbf{Remark 2:} \textit{Comparing with GAN architecture.} Existing GAN-based architectures utilized the multi-domain discriminators~\cite{DDMRL,CIDA} to distinguish the domainness (they called domain index in their work).
+\textbf{Remark 2:} \textit{Comparing with GAN architecture.} Existing GAN-based architectures (multi domain-invariant representation learning) utilized the multi-domain discriminators~\cite{DDMRL,CIDA} to distinguish the domainness (they called domain index in their work).
 In the adversarial framework, these discriminators are not actually predicting the domainness $d_{inv}$, but making the latent encodings $z_{inv}$ unable to predict $d_{inv}$.
 Due to the fact that it is trained in an adversarial way, the encoder will transform the input $X$ before outputting encoding $z_{inv}$, thereby removing the information related to domainness $d_{inv}$.
-However, the encoder can not fully learn the domainness-invariant feature due to the lack of prior knowledge about the domain shifts. \textit{In comparison, our proposed framework acts in a completely different manner.} Firstly, we use two separate encoders $E_{spf}$ and $E_{inv}$, the former for extracting the domainness-specific feature $z_{spf}$ and the latter for extracting the domainness-invariant features $z_{inv}$.
-Secondly, with the guidance of the generated domainness $d_{gt}$ as supervisory signals, our SAR is truly reconstructing the domainness, aiming to distinguish the domainness accurately; Thirdly, our SAD framework works in two opposite directions in a disentangling sense, which enables the model to learn domainness-invariant features to alleviate the intra-domain gap.
+However, the encoder can not fully learn the domainness-invariant feature due to the lack of prior knowledge about the domain shifts. \textit{In comparison, our proposed framework acts in a completely different manner.} Firstly, we use two separate encoders $E_{spf}$ and $E_{inv}$ instead of one encoder, the former for extracting the domainness-specific feature $z_{spf}$ and the latter for extracting the domainness-invariant features $z_{inv}$.
+Secondly, with the guidance of the generated domainness $d'_{gt}$ as supervisory signals, our SAR is truly reconstructing the domainness, aiming to distinguish the domainness accurately; Thirdly, our SAD framework works in two opposite directions in a disentangling sense, which enables the model to learn domainness-invariant features to alleviate the intra-domain gap.